-• Candidates will complete a minimum of 70 days (minimum of 14 weeks) of clinical teaching in one or two assignments.
+• Candidates will complete a minimum of 490 hours of clinical teaching in one or two assignments.

-The Director of Field Experience and Community Partnerships is responsible for administering and organizing the clinical teaching process and placements.
+The Coordinator of Field Experience, Alumni Relations, and Career Development is responsible for administering and organizing the clinical teaching process and placements.

 Clinical Teaching: A candidate's removal from his/her field clinical teaching at any time can occur upon the request of the building administrator, district administration, and/or cooperating teacher(s).
 Depending on the circumstances, securing of an alternative clinical teaching site may or may not occur.
 Removal from a field experience site may be grounds for dismissal from the program and a grade of F or NC in Clinical Teaching coursework.
 Candidates may also choose to no longer continue the TCU COE Educator Preparation Program and self-select exit.
 Candidates removed or who self-select exit from the TCU COE Educator Preparation Program are not successful program completers and will not be able to seek recommendation for educator certification through Texas Christian University.
 The Director of Accreditation, Certification, and Assessment will send a formal letter of dismissal from the COE Educator Preparation Program to the candidate.
 A formal response is required from the candidate to acknowledge receipt.
 The candidate will be removed from the TCU College of Education Educator Preparation program database with TEA.
-(TAC §228.20(h))
+(TAC §228.)